Make your own 4x5 developing tanks

-Make your own 4x5 developing tanksThese tanks are reasonably easy to make and seem to give really even development.
-The basic idea is pretty simple - you have a carrier with curved slots in it that holds the film sheets, there are a bunch of tanks for processing and a lid which fits over a tank (with enough headroom for the film carrier).
+These tanks are made from readily obtainable sheet PVC and are reasonably easy to build.
+There's a carrier with curved slots in it that holds the film sheets, a bunch of tanks for processing, and a lid (seen above sitting on top of the "stop" and "fix" tanks) which fits over a tank, with enough headroom for the film carrier.
 It isn't a "daylight" system — you have to do most of the processing in the dark — but if you make sure the lid is light-tight you can turn on the room light between agitations.

 The most fiddly component is the film carrier.
-You can see most of the salient features in the photos above, including the all-important retaining bar at the bottom of the carrier.
+You can see most of the salient features in the photos above, including the retaining bar at the bottom of the carrier.
 It's a thin strip of PVC at the bottom of the carrier that stops the sheets falling through.
 It runs down the middle of the opening, perpendicular to the film sheets.

 The curved slots are important: If they're not curved the film tends to flop around in the chemistry and can come adrift or touch other sheets.
 This system holds the film really securely — I've never had a failure with it.
 The hard part is making the slots.
 I made up a simple jig for my jigsaw that let me swing it in an arc of radius 150mm or so.
-Using that I cut curved slots into a piece of 3mm thick PVC to form a sort of comb-looking thing.
+Using that I cut curved slots into a piece of 3mm thick PVC to form a sort of "comb".
 In other words, the curved "fingers" remained attached at the far end of the cuts.
-I cleaned up the cuts with some sandpaper, then glued the two comb-looking things to the unassembled inside faces of the non-handle sides of the carrier.
+I cleaned up the cuts with some sandpaper, then glued the two combs to the unassembled inside faces of the non-handle sides of the carrier.
 After the glue had set I cut off the "body" of the comb, leaving the fingers glued neatly to the sides.

-I also filed notches into the top of each tank - one notch for the dev tank, two notches for the stop bath tank, three for fixer and so on.
+I also filed notches into the top of each tank - one notch for the developer tank, two notches for the stop bath tank, three for fixer and so on.
 This is quite handy if you ever mix up the tanks in the dark.
 It's probably worth gluing some feet onto the tanks too so that they don't stick to your darkroom sink when it's wet.

 - All dimensions in mm.